guirren/Strava-Route-Comparison-Extension/README.md

 # Strava Route Comparison Extension

-Compare your training routes against saved race profiles to see if you're training at the right intensity.
+Compare your Strava routes against saved race profiles.
+See if your training matches the elevation intensity of your target race - the extension calculates what your route's elevation would be at race distance and shows green/yellow/red feedback.
+Works on Strava's route builder for Run and Trail Run activities.

 ## Features